Study of Fatty Acid Binding Protein 4 (FABP4) levels in Patients with Beta-thalassemia and its Related Complications...

 Abstract

-Aim of the study: This study assessed B-thalassemia patients' serum (FABP4) levels and linked them to complications related to thalassemia.
+Aim of the study: This study assessed β-thalassemia patients' serum (FABP4) levels and linked them to complications related to thalassemia.

 Subjects and Methods: There were fifty adult participants in this cross-sectional study.
 A thorough clinical examination and medical history were completed.
 Every participant had their serum levels of fatty acid binding protein four measured.

-Results: According to our findings, 24% of patients had HCV +ve, 36% had gall bladder stones, and 44% had elevated liver enzymes.
-Patients with serum ferritin levels greater than 2500 ng/ml and FABP4 level did not significantly correlate (p value < 0.05).
+Results: According to our findings, 24% of patients had HCV+ve, 36% had gall bladder stones, and 44% had elevated liver enzymes.
+Patients with serum ferritin levels greater than 2500 ng/ml and FABP4 levels did not significantly correlate (p < 0.05).

-Conclusions: Patients with beta thalassemia had elevated liver enzymes, GB stones, and a high prevalence of HCV +ve.
-There was no discernible relationship between patients with serum ferritin levels higher than 2500 ng/ml and FABP4 level.
+Conclusions: Patients with β-thalassemia had elevated liver enzymes, GB stones, and a high prevalence of HCV+.
+There was no discernible relationship between patients with serum ferritin levels higher than 2500 ng/mL and FABP4 levels.

 Keywords